 As Steven J. Lee famously said: “The first rule in making money is not to lose it.”

 That’s excellent advice for any investor, but especially for beginners.
-If you begin losing money on highly speculative stocks early in your investment career, you’ll probably give up and not try again for years.
+If you’re determined to find the next Apple or Amazon and you begin losing money on highly speculative stocks early in your investment career, you’ll probably give up and not try again for years.